JakeMick/graymatter/README.md

  - Units per hidden layer are configurable.
  - Type of hidden layers are configurable.
  - Dropout is configurable.
+ - Learning rate with decay is configurable.
+ - Momentum with saturation is configurable.
+ - Sigmoidal and Rectified Linear layers are available.
+ - Weight initialization is configurable.

 In the future,
  - maxout and support for convolutional inputs